-2 duties of a local government authorized by the Redevelopment 3 Law except the following, which are reserved to the local 4 government, the power to: 5 (1) declare an area to be a slum or a blighted 6 area or combination thereof and to designate the area as 7 appropriate for a redevelopment project; 8 (2) approve or amend redevelopment plans; 9 (3) approve a general plan for the local 10 government as a whole; 11 (4) make findings of necessity prior to 12 preparation of a metropolitan redevelopment plan as provided 13 in the Redevelopment Law and the findings and determinations 14 required prior to approval of a metropolitan redevelopment 15 plan or project as provided in the Redevelopment Law; 16 (5) issue general obligation bonds and revenue 17 bonds as authorized by law; 18 (6) approve loans or grants; 19 (7) approve leases of more than one year's 20 duration; 21 (8) issue redevelopment bonds; and 22 (9) appropriate funds and levy taxes and 23 assessments."
-24 SECTION 15.
-Section 3-60A-16 NMSA 1978 (being Laws 1979, 25 Chapter 391, Section 16) is amended to read: SB 95 Page 39 project powers" includes any rights, powers, functions and
+- B. As used in this section, the term "redevelopment project powers" includes any rights, powers, functions and duties of a [municipality] local government authorized by the Redevelopment Law except the following, which are reserved to the local [governing body] government; the power to: - (1) declare an area to be a slum or a blighted area or combination thereof and to designate the area as appropriate for a redevelopment project; - (2) approve or amend redevelopment plans; - (3) approve a general plan for the [municipality] local government as a whole; - (4) make findings of necessity prior to preparation of a metropolitan redevelopment plan as provided in the Redevelopment Law and the findings and determinations required prior to approval of a metropolitan redevelopment plan or project as provided in the Redevelopment Law; - (5) issue general obligation bonds and revenue bonds as authorized [in the Municipal Code] by law; - (6) approve loans or grants; - (7) approve leases of more than one year's duration; - (8) issue [municipal] redevelopment bonds; and .208217.1

+SECTION 15.
+Section 3-60A-16 NMSA 1978 (being Laws 1979, Chapter 391, Section 16) is amended to read: